Abu Ubayda ibn al-Jarrah

-ʿĀmir ibn ʿAbd Allāh ibn al-Jarrāḥ (عامر بن عبدالله بن الجراح; 583–639 CE), better known as Abū ʿUbayda (أبو عبيدة) was a Muslim commander and one of the Companions of the Islamic prophet Muhammad.
+ʿĀmir ibn ʿAbd Allāh ibn al-Jarrāḥ (عامر بن عبدالله بن الجراح; 583–639), better known as Abū ʿUbayda (أبو عبيدة) was a Muslim commander and one of the Companions of the Prophet.
 He is mostly known for being one of the ten to whom Paradise was promised.
-He remained commander of a large section of the Rashidun Army during the time of the Rashid Caliph Umar and was on the list of Umar's appointed successors to the Rashidun Caliphate but died (of plague in 639) before Umar did.
+He was commander of a large section of the Rashidun Army during the time of the second Rashidun Caliph Umar and was on the list of Umar's appointed successors to the Caliphate, but died during the Plague of Amwas in 639 before Umar.

 Ancestry and early life

 Abu Ubayda belonged to the al-Harith ibn Fihr clan, also called the Balharith, of the Quraysh tribe.
 The clan was settled in the lower quarter of Mecca, a town in the Hejaz (western Arabia) and home of the Quraysh.
 During the pre-Islamic period (pre-620s), the Balharith were allied to the Banu Abd Manaf (the ancestral clan of the Islamic prophet Muhammad) in the Mutayyabun faction, against the other Qurayshite clans headed by the Banu Abd al-Dar.
 Abu Ubayda's father Abd Allah was among the chiefs of the Quraysh in the Fijar War against the Hawazin nomads in the late 6th century.
 His mother was also a Qurayshite.

-Abu Ubayda was born around 583 CE.
+Abu Ubayda was born around 583.
 Before embracing Islam, he was considered to be one of the nobles of the Quraysh and had a reputation among his tribesmen for modesty and bravery.

-Companion of Muhammad
+Companion of The prophet

 By 611, Muhammad was preaching the oneness of God to the people of Mecca.
 He began by inviting his closest companions and relatives in private to the way of Islam.
-He embraced Islam a day after Abu Bakr in the year 611 at the age of 28.
+Abu Ubayda embraced Islam a day after Abu Bakr in the year 611 at the age of 28.

-Abu Ubayda lived through the harsh experience that the Muslims went through in Mecca from beginning to end.
-With other early Muslims, he endured the insults and oppressions of the Quraysh.
+Abu Ubayda lived through the harsh experience that the Muslims went through in Mecca.
+With other early Muslims, he endured the insults and the oppression of the Quraysh.

-In 623 CE, when Muhammad migrated from Mecca to Medina, Abu Ubayda also migrated.
-When Muhammad arrived in Medina, he paired off each immigrant (Muhajir) with one of the residents of Medina (Ansari), joining Muhammad ibn Maslamah with Abu Ubayda making them brothers in faith.
+In 623, when Muhammad migrated from Mecca to Medina, Abu Ubayda joined the migration.
+When Muhammad arrived in Medina, he paired off each immigrant (Muhajir) with one of the Muslim residents of Medina (Ansari), joining Muhammad ibn Maslamah with Abu Ubayda thus making them brothers in faith.